rgvia/devops-test-helloworld-app/README.md

 1. Build the application: `./gradlew build`.
 This command will generated the following jar: `build/libs/helloworld-0.0.1-SNAPSHOT.jar`
 2. Run the application: `java -jar helloworld-0.0.1-SNAPSHOT.jar --spring.profiles.active=pro`

+Note:  In deploy time a script initializing the Database will be executed, this script could take more than 3 minutes.